aldopando/BellabeatCaseStudy/README.md

     | hourlySteps | minuteStepsNarrow_secondPeriod | hourlySteps_merged |
     | minuteMETsNarrow | minuteMETsNarrow_secondPeriod | minuteMETs_merged |

 17. After merging the tables from the two datasets, I checked for extra spaces or characters across the records of each merged table.
-[Here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/cleaning.md#extra-spaces-in-data) you can find all the queries and steps performed to check for extra spaces in the merged tables. **We didn't find any extra spaces or characters in the analyzed columns**.
+[Here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/cleaning.md#extra-spaces-in-data) you can find all the queries and steps performed to check for extra spaces in the merged tables. **We didn't find any extra spaces or characters in the columns**.
 06/01/2025

 18. Finally, I checked for duplicates in the merged tables to finish the cleaning process of this data.
 [Here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/cleaning.md#duplicates-in-data) you will find the process and results for cleaning duplicates in the data.
 Since BigQuery doesn't allow updates or deletions of individual rows in standard tables, we will create a dataset that will storage the cleaned version of the tables that contain only distinct rows.
 This dataset is named `clean_data`.
 06/02/2025